 Hotels and resorts with over fifteen years of construction being rebuilt or remodeled in over 50% of their facilities also receive the same advantages of tax exemptions as new projects.

 CONFOTUR: The Tourism Development Council

 The Tourism Development Council (CONFOTUR) is a governmental institution in charge of examining and approving the applications of investors and companies wishing to take advantage of the provisions of the Tourism Incentive Law (Law 158-01), and to supervise the investor’s and/or company’s compliance.
 Once CONFOTUR approves an application, the investor must initiate the work of the approved project in a sustained and uninterrupted manner within a period of three years.
 Failure to do so results in a loss of all benefits of the law.

 The Dominican Republic has experienced one of the highest growth rates in the region over the last few years driven by the tourism and real estate development sectors.
 As a middle-income country, significant inequalities still exist with nearly one-third of the population living below the poverty line; however, the country has made significant progress in this area.

 Economic growth has been stimulated by the recovery in the U.S., the low petrol prices, the credit growth, and a developing dynamic employment market.
-Due to the rise in overall tourism and in private consumption, economic growth is projected to remain strong in 2018 with the country already experiencing a 6.7% increase of the GDP from January-June of 2018 in comparison to the same term in 2017.
+Due to the movement of tourism and private consumption, economic growth is also expected to close strongly during 2019 and this is demonstrated by the accumulated GDP in the first half of 2019 of 4.7%.

 The Dominican Republic is a representative democracy following the classic model of the division of powers into three branches: Executive, Legislative, and Judicial.
 Every four years, elections are held 2020 being the next election period.
 The country has a modern Constitution, enacted in January 2010, and in June 2015, a new amendment was added to the Constitution authorizing the President to run for consecutive terms.